vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ## In an anti-phishing policy, you can configure
+## Impersonation protection
+Impersonation occurs when the sender of an email appears similar to a legitimate or expected sender's address.
+Attackers often use impersonated email addresses in phishing or other attacks to deceive recipients and gain their trust.
+Messages from impersonated senders can bypass standard email authentication checks, such as SPF, DKIM, and DMARC, which would normally detect them as spoofing attempts.
+There are two main types of impersonation:

+- **User impersonation:** Contains subtle differences in the email alias.
+- **Domain impersonation:** Contains subtle differences in the domain.

 ### User impersonation protection
+### What you can protect:
 With user impersonation protection, you can protect 350 internal and external users with key roles.
 Internally, these could be your CEO, CFO, and other senior executives.
 Externally, they could be council members or your board of directors.

 > **NOTE:** User impersonation protection is not effective when there is a history of email communication between the sender and recipient.
 Detection of an impersonation attempt is only possible in cases where there is no prior email interaction between the sender and recipient.